unrealwork/atsd-use-cases/aging-america/README.md

 The following tools may be used to replicate these results in a local instance of ATSD:

+* For information about modifying data visualizations in the **TRENDS** interface, see this [guide](https://github.com/axibase/atsd-use-cases/blob/master/how-to/shared/trends.md).
 * [Forecast Configuration](resources/forecast-settings.xml);
 * For detailed information about configuring the Forecasting tool, see this [guide](/../../master/how-to/shared/import-forecast.md);